 Lost in Bajawa!

-Oxymoron – words that don’t make sense together.
-‘Military [and] Intelligence’ is a good example.
-‘Female [and] Map-reader’ is another!
+Oxymoron [meaning]: words that don’t make sense together: 'Social Distancing', 'Political Consensus' and 'Military Intelligence' are good examples.
+‘Female Map-reader’ is another!
 In other words, we got lost in Bajawa trying to find the way out to the Ruteng road.
 I’ll not elaborate!

 Ellen asks for directions from a police officer, who makes a brave attempt to explain where we’re going wrong as best he can in pigeon Indo-English.
 Three pair of eyes soon begin to glaze over in the frustration of it all.